Using Snowpark Python in Dataiku: basics#

 from snowflake.snowpark.functions import mean

-avg_row = df_trips.select(mean(col('"fare_amount"'))).collect()
+avg_row = snowpark_df_trips.select(mean(col('"fare_amount"'))).collect()

-You can access the value as follows:
+We can access the value as follows:

 avg = avg_row[0].asDict().get('AVG("FARE_AMOUNT")')

-Creating a new column from a case expression#
+Creating a new column from a case expression

 Leverage the withColumn() method to create a new column indicating whether a trip’s fare was above average.
 That new column is the result of a case expression (when() and otherwise()):